At What Temperature Can You Open a Pottery Kiln?

 The High Heat Can Burn and Break Your Pottery

-Anyone who has been working with Pottery for a long time will have stories where something went wrong and their pottery did not make it through the kiln firing.
+Anyone who has been working with Pottery for a long time will have stories of things going wrong and their pottery not making it through the kiln firing.
 For beginners, it can be challenging to learn, and you’ll undoubtedly lose a few pieces while you get to Know Your Kiln.

 When operating your kiln, you have two primary concerns: the safety of your pottery and the safety of your person.
 The last thing you want is to start a fire or get burned.
 In addition, you have steam that can build up under pressure, causing pottery to crack and even explode.

-When dealing with heat work, and depending on the type of kiln you have heating elements like electric coils, propane, and high temperature burning wood, (which can become a gas when put under intense heat) are all hazards to be aware of.
+When dealing with heat work, depending on the type of kiln you have, heating elements such as electric coils, propane, and high-temperature burning wood (which can become a gas under intense heat) are all hazards to be aware of.
 If you need to be near the kiln while it’s on or cooling, Wear Gloves to avoid hurting yourself.

 Letting Cool Air in Can Crack Your Pottery

 You can damage the pottery, which is the most common frustration potters come across.
-The sudden escape of heat and the introduction of cool Air into Your Kiln can cause the pottery to crack or tiny fractures to appear on your glazed pottery, a process called “crazing.”
-Because the clay and glaze expand and contract together during the firing, if the glaze cools too fast it may contract around the clay too fast causing these cracks.
+The sudden release of heat and the introduction of cool Air into Your Kiln can cause pottery to crack or tiny fractures to appear on glazed pottery, a process called “crazing.”
+Because the clay and glaze expand and contract together during firing, if the glaze cools too quickly, it may contract around the clay too quickly, causing these cracks.

-You can try covering these cracks with glaze and fire it again in the kiln.
+You can try covering these cracks with glaze and firing it again in the kiln.
 If it doesn’t work, the gaps will remain and become a hosting spot for bacteria.
-The last thing you want is mold or food-borne illness-causing nasties to be lurking in your homemade dishware.
+The last thing you want is mold or nasties that cause food-borne illness lurking in your homemade dishware.

 Can I Cool My Pottery Kiln Down Faster?